 Stay with me.
 Out there, they're making laws that make it wrong to not sit in the driver's seat of a self-driving car.
 Don't go there with them.
 We want you to enjoy your alcohol and drug experience.
-Stay in here and some fuckin' fun!
+Stay in here and have some fuckin' fun!
 Damn!
 What the fuck do you think alcohol and drugs are for?
-Party, or through yourself one.
+Party, or throw yourself one.
 And enjoy responsibly...

 by T.J.
 Newton.